Curriculum

 Aboriginal & Torres Strait Islander Students

-Our school recognises and respects the Narungga people as the traditional custodians of the land on which we meet today, and pay our respects to their elders past and present.
+Moonta Area School acknowledges and respects the Nharungga people as the Traditional Custodians of the land on which we learn, work, and gather.
+We pay our deepest respects to their Elders, past and present, and recognise their ongoing connection to Country, culture, and community.

 Our Programs